quanterall/HaskellMaterials/basics/01-values-and-functions.md

 4. Define a function using a pipeline that takes a list of strings, takes all the strings that begin with "#", then discards all leading "#" or " " from the resulting strings.
 Take note of what kind of structure you are working with and what we need to do to work with the structures inside.
+You may need to start out with an anonymous function[9] somewhere in order to see how you could go from that to a partially applied function.

 #### Exercise notes (Pipelines using partial application)